Genius kitchen cabinet and cupboard organization ideas to organize spices with a free printable spice inventory checklist

-Take everything out and see what’s really lurking in your cabinet.
+Before you do anything else, pull everything out of your and see what’s really lurking in your cabinet space.
 I think you’ll be surprised what you find!

 2. CLEAN IT

-Now that you have everything out of the drawer or shelf, it’s time to wipe it down!
+Now that you have everything out of the drawer, spice rack, or shelf, it’s time to wipe it down the entire space!

-I find that using a “magic eraser” is the most efficient cleaning tool for this job because it’s fabulous at removing stuck-on stains or grease spots.
+I find that using a “magic eraser” is the most efficient cleaning tool for this job because it’s fabulous at removing stuck-on stains or grease spots from the shelves.

 3. TOSS OR MOVE IT

-Once you’ve taken everything out and wiped down the shelves, take a look at the expiration dates to see if any of your spices or cooking ingredients are expired or running so low that they need to be replaced.
+Once you’ve taken everything out and wiped down the shelves, take a look at the expiration dates on all the spice bottles and labels of the cooking ingredients to see if any are expired or running so low that they need to be replaced.

-I recommend giving every spice jar a shake to be sure everything still moves around and isn’t hardened inside.
+*Tidying Tips #2* – I think it’s a great idea to give every spice jar in your cabinets a good shake to be sure the herbs still move around and aren’t hardened inside.